wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-jms-to-http.md

 # Switching from JMS to HTTP(S)

-This example demonstrates how the Micro Integrator receives messages over the JMS transport and forwards it over an HTTP/S transport.
+This example demonstrates how the Micro Integrator receives messages over the JMS transport and forwards them over an HTTP/S transport.
 In this sample, the client sends a request message to the proxy service exposed in JMS.
 The Micro Integrator forwards this message to the HTTP endpoint and returns the reply to the client through a JMS temporary queue.

 ## Synapse configuration